ankit7540/H2-PolarizabilityMatrixElements/README.md

 **Comments of numerical accuracy**
 ---
-The integral calculation is accurate usually to ~5e-7.
-The net numerical uncertainity in the computed matrix element however is  1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline procedures and physical constants.
+The integral calculation is usually accurate to ~1e-6 or better.
+However, the net numerical uncertainity in the computed matrix element is  +/- 1e-4 which includes the uncertainities introduced by the accuracy of the wavefunctions, polarizability, spline procedures and physical constants.

 **Credits**
 ---